 CHANGE WITHOUT REVOLUTION

-Compared to France, the ancient enemy, Victorian Britain was politically conservative, with change proceeding by inches.
+Compared to France, the ancient enemy, Victorian Britain was politically conservative.

 Few things united the English middle and upper classes more than their hatred of revolutionary violence and upheaval.
 And unlike its European rivals, Britain managed to reform its political system without a revolution.
 In the course of Victoria’s reign the Reform Acts of 1867 and 1884 increased the number of adult men entitled to vote from about one-sixth to two-thirds, although there were as yet no votes for women.

 The new queen had a tendency towards favouritism in her politics, preferring ‘Uncle Melbourne’ (her first prime minister) and the Whigs to the rival Tories.
 After her marriage in 1840, however, Prince Albert tempered the queen’s partisanship.
 Their twin desks at Osborne House on the Isle of Wight vividly express both their personal partnership and the important place that the Crown still occupied in public life.